 The single most important relationship a MyCare enrollee has is with their care coordinator, employed by the carrier and assigned to the enrollee within days of enrollment.
 The care coordinator is the integration point across Medicare and Medicaid, across acute care and HCBS, across the physical health benefit and the behavioral health benefit, and across primary care and specialist care.

-Core care coordinator responsibilities include conducting an initial health risk assessment within the federal FIDE-SNP timelines (typically 90 days of enrollment), developing and updating the person-centered service plan, authorizing HCBS services and Medicare-side services where prior authorization is required, monitoring service delivery and quality, managing transitions of care (hospital admission, hospital discharge, SNF admission, SNF discharge, ED visits), responding to changes in clinical condition, addressing social determinants of health, connecting the enrollee with community resources, and serving as the day-to-day point of contact for the enrollee and family.
+Core care coordinator responsibilities include conducting an initial health risk assessment soon after enrollment within the timeline the carrier's FIDE-SNP contract sets, developing and updating the person-centered service plan, authorizing HCBS services and Medicare-side services where prior authorization is required, monitoring service delivery and quality, managing transitions of care (hospital admission, hospital discharge, SNF admission, SNF discharge, ED visits), responding to changes in clinical condition, addressing social determinants of health, connecting the enrollee with community resources, and serving as the day-to-day point of contact for the enrollee and family.

 Caseload structure.
 Carriers operate different care coordination models.
 Some carriers assign every enrollee to a single care coordinator who handles all aspects of the case.
 Others use a team model where a registered nurse care manager handles clinical issues, a social worker handles social determinants and HCBS, and a member services representative handles administrative issues.
 Caseloads vary by carrier and by enrollee acuity; an enrollee in long-stay nursing facility status with stable conditions may share a coordinator with many other enrollees, while an enrollee with complex behavioral health and HCBS needs may have intensive contact with a dedicated coordinator.